Media Center: This Is Harvard

 Harvard is committed to providing whatever guidance or assistance students may need.
 Given the university’s extraordinary resources, students’ needs are met swiftly and fully.

-Perhaps as a result, Harvard’s graduation rate is 97 percent, among the very highest in the nation.
+Perhaps as a result, Harvard’s graduation rate is over 97 percent, among the very highest in the nation.
 Similarly high percentages of graduating seniors and alumni express their satisfaction by stating in surveys that they would attend Harvard if they had to choose a college again.

 Although Harvard’s academic programs are not “preprofessional” in the sense that they provide vocational training, Harvard students are very well prepared for admission to professional schools (business, law and medicine) and graduate programs.
 Our students enjoy an extraordinarily high rate of admission to graduate and professional schools of their choice.
 And Harvard College is almost always the best-represented undergraduate institution at Harvard’s graduate schools.